technoweenie/chat_gram/README.md

 ## TODO

-* Require users to be manually approved.
-Don't let just anyone in that happens to know the endpoint url.
+* Document startup env vars better
+* Add yaml config file support.
-* Admin UI.
+* Finish Admin UI.
 * Come up with a clever way to load other chat services or data stores.
 * Bundle into a gem.